 If you’re a first time owner, or not certain about what type of pet or breed is best suited for you, connect with a veterinarian or certified trainer before you adopt a dog or cat — they can answer your questions about what will be a good choice for your life and family.
 Plus, once you’ve adopted a new pet, you’ll already have an established relationship with these important resources.

 The most common places to adopt a pet are a shelter or rescue.
-You can also purchase a pet from a breeder if you’re looking for a specific breed or puppy.
+You can also purchase a pet from a breeder if you’re looking for a specific breed of puppy or kitten.
 Learn more about where to adopt a pet.